• Skip to main content

 Lamb Chops in Oven (Marinated)

 How to cook lamb chops in oven.
-Start by flavoring them with a delicious Dijon mustard dill marinade, sear, bake and rest.
+Start by flavoring them with a delicious marinade, sear, bake and rest.
+Serve with our scrumptious Dijon mustard dill sauce (optional but we highly recommend it).

 Ingredients